mbarsil/pizza-lovers/README.md

 ## Testing
 * The backend main service has been tested considering all the possible scenarios.
 * On the FE, unfortunately, I ran intro quite some trouble when mocking Socket.io for testing the FE components.
+This issue has been reported in different platforms like Github or StackOverflow.
 I did run out of time without a viable solution so I decided to deliver the test missing some meaningful tests on the FE side.
 However, my approach would be: